tc39/proposal-readonly-collections/README.md

 ```

-The fixed versions of these collections can often be placed in ROM.
+On a suitable implementation such as [Moddable's XS](https://github.com/Moddable-OpenSource/moddable), the "\*Fixed" versions of these collections can often be placed in ROM.
+This is especially valuable for data collections such as `ArrayBuffer`.

 ## Shim